-Library sales can be profitable, but you have to know what you doing and be quick.
+Library sales can be profitable, but you have to know what you’re doing and be quick.
 At a good library sale say in Palo Alto, or somewhere in the east bay like Albany will attract as many as 200 people, and lines begin to form an hour or more before the sale begins.
 Of course the majority of the buyers are not resellers, but maybe 10% or 15% are, so at a good sale you may be competing with 10 to 30 sellers.
 There are also many smaller library sales, where you may only be competing with a few other resellers.
 Most libraries in California have sales.
 The way it works is that the libraries ask the people in their communities to donate books, and instead of putting the books on their shelves, they hold sales, and take the money from these sales and pay their employees or their electric bill.
 Before COVID 19 this was the norm, and most libraries formed FOL (Friends of the Library) societies, which organized the sales.
 These societies are almost always made up of volunteer workers and members who pay a small donation, usually fifteen or twenty dollars a year, and for that fee are allowed to buy books at ‘preview’ sales.
 I am a member of maybe ten of these societies all around Northern California.
-At this time we are all trying to figure out how we will adapt to what looks like a long period of restrictions.
+At this time COVID 19 has closed many of these sales, though some have reopened in a very restricted way.

 Fortunately during the pandemic it is still possible to buy libraries from individuals, which is the best option because generally you are only meeting with one person and protocols, like wearing masks and social distancing, can be agreed upon beforehand.
 I find, compared to other sourcing methods, that I get the best overall value by buying libraries.
 The downside is that you generally have to take everything, and so it becomes your responsibility to deal with the books that are damaged or have no value to resell.
 The fees for booksellers on Amazon and eBay are high, so it makes no sense to sell books under a certain price.
 (The lowest I will list a book for is seven dollars plus shipping.)
 To give you some idea of the numbers I can process, in the last five weeks I found and purchased six full or partial libraries, adding up to something like 1700 books, but maybe 500 of those books were unsalable for one reason or another.